mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 Jun 18 02:23:08 node-1 dockerd[711]: time="2021-06-18T02:23:08.525253826Z" level=warning msg="Your kernel does not support swap limit capabilities or the cgroup is not mounted.
 Memory limited without sw> root@node-1:~#
 ```
-Now I ran this command as the root user, you can see the previous warning has gone and lots of other message and warning came, at this stage, we are not much worried about those messages and warnings.
+Now I ran this command as the root user.
+You can see the previous warning has gone, lots of other message and warning came, at this stage, we are not much worried about those messages and warnings.
 {: .notice--info}
 {: style="text-align: justify;"}

 ## Addons

-The components already discussed are the core components needed for Kubernetes to work, there are few more components needed for the smooth functioning of  Kubernetes we will go through it.
+The components already discussed are the core components needed for Kubernetes to work.
+There are few more components required for the smooth functioning of Kubernetes.
+We will go through it.
 {: style="text-align: justify;"}

 ### [CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns)
-Even though the DNS is considered as addons this is one of the mandatory requirements.
-You can choose your own DNS, by default [CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns) come along with the "kubeadm" implementation.
-As the name implies it is for DNS, I think it doesn't need an explanation.
+Even though the DNS considered as an addon., it is one of the mandatory requirements.
+You can select your own DNS.
+By default, [CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns)  come along with the “kubeadm” implementation.
+As the name implies, it is for DNS.
+I think it doesn’t need an explanation.

 #### Pod associated with CoreDNS
 ```markdown